dcdpr/did-btcr2/mdbook/src/operations/resolve.md

 identifier placeholder (`"did:btcr2:_"`) with the `did`.
 A string replacement or regular expression replacement is a suitable processor.

-Let `contemporary_document` be the result of parsing the processed string as JSON.
+Let `current_document` be the result of parsing the processed string as JSON.
 The resulting [DID Document (data structure)] MUST be conformant to DID Core v1.1 {{#cite DID-CORE}}.